rgosh001/ucr-cs100/tutorials/videoguide/README.md

 The `perror` function captures this error value (if returned) and prints to stdout an error message based on the system call and the type of error.
 It takes in one c-string argument, which is a message the user can pass in.

-When using system calls, it is absolutely neccessary to implement `perror` with every system call.
+When using system calls, it is absolutely necessary to implement `perror` with every system call.
 Any program is not complete without `perror`.
 Without it, bugs will be exponentially harder to find and fix and will significantly stifle programming speed.
 Also, if you're like me and essentially did not use any `perror` functions whatsoever, your grade will suffer.